 No. CMTC’s function is to provide the opportunity for aspiring models and talent to educate themselves and showcase their potential in front of the best agents and scouts for the modelling and entertainment industries.
 Who gets signed for representation is entirely at the discretion of the agents, scouts, managers, and casting directors.
 Given the competitive nature of the modelling and entertainment industries, no one can guarantee jobs or success for models or talent.
 So, in short, attending CMTC does not guarantee success.
 CMTC does, however, provide an opportunity to be successful.

-It is difficult to assign a value to what is really an investment in one’s personal development and future.
-Indeed, the value of the CMTC experience will be different for each person.
-Many attendees – including industry reps, contestants, and parents – have reported that they grew as a person because of attending CMTC.
+It is difficult to assign a monetary value to what is really an investment in one’s personal development and future.
+The value of the CMTC experience will be different for each person.
+Many attendees – including industry reps, contestants, and parents – have reported that they grew personally and professionally from the CMTC experience.
 Others have reported that they received valuable feedback and direction from industry professionals, helping them focus on areas for improvement and adjust their behaviour in order to achieve their goals.
-How does someone put a price on that?

 The amount of people in attendance at CMTC each year varies depending on the maximum capacity of our host hotel.
 In years past we have had anywhere from 400 to 800 contestants.
 The number of contestants per division varies.
 The number of modelling and talent agents, scouts, managers, casting directors, producers, and record label representatives in attendance at CMTC is based proportionally to the size of the divisions each year.